xiaoyuetang/50.043-project/README.md

 Demo: http://34.219.79.131/

+⚠️⚠️⚠️ **PLEASE DO NOT TRY THE PROFILE PICTUALE UPLOADING FUNCTION BECAUSE AFTER WE PUT THE KEY PAIRS IN PUBLIC, AWS HAS DELETE IT WITHOUT OUR PERMISSION.
+HOWEVER, IT DID WORK PERFECTLY WITH THE KEY BEFORE.**

 **NOTE** You can login as admin by using 👉 username=admin , password=123

 **NOTE** You can login as user by using 👉username=hi , password=cat